-The proposed Beryl Solar Farm is located approximately five kilometers west of Gulgong, NSW and will provide significant economic and environmental benefits, in addition to creating direct and indirect jobs and developing skills in a growing industry, and supporting small businesses.
+The Beryl Solar Farm is located approximately five kilometers west of Gulgong, NSW and will provide significant economic and environmental benefits, in addition to creating direct and indirect jobs and developing skills in a growing industry, and supporting small businesses.

 First Solar is committed to the communities in which it operates and will strive to minimise environmental impact while maximising clean energy output.
 When in operation, our systems generate electricity with no water use, no air emissions, and no waste production, with the smallest carbon footprint of any PV technology available.

 The Beryl Solar Farm supports Australia in its efforts toward providing 23.5 per cent of its energy from renewable resources by 2020, while further establishing regional NSW as a leader in renewable energy.
 Construction of the project has been completed in June 2019.

 Displaces 153,000 tons of CO2 emissions annually—equivalent to taking 41,000 cars off the road

 No water used for electricity generation

 Significant economic and environmental benefits for regional NSW